 What to do if you have too many goals

-Sometimes setting too many goals can be overwhelming and hinder your progress.
+Sometimes setting too many goals can be overwhelming and slow your progress.
 If you find that you have a long list of goals and can't quite meet all of them right now, you could add these to your long-term plan.
 You might decide to start saving for something in a few years rather than right now.
 It all depends on what’s most important to you and the money goals you’d like to achieve first.

 So you’ve written down your money goals, but how do you actually achieve them?